 Counselling at TOKKO is short-term intervention counselling (4-6 weeks); it allows young people to share their problems in a confidential environment while being treated with respect based on an understanding of their individual culture and background.
 The counsellors build a relationship of trust with the clients so that they are able to explore the difficulties which may include the stressful or emotional feelings of the client, this will then help the client to see things more clearly, possibly from a different view-point.
 As the clients have the right to control their own lives, the fully qualified counsellors will not tell the young people what to do but they will help them act on their own decisions, to make positive steps to achieve positive outcomes in a safe environment.

 Must live or go to school in Luton and be between the ages of 10 and 21.
-Additional funding has been secured to support young people up to 25.

 Sessions are available by appointment only: